 The first project was launched in 2007.
-On March 31st 2007, BTF distributed uniforms and stationeries to 33 underprivileged (lower caste or dalits, students from poor family, students from the least represented ethnic group and gender etc) students of Yog Kumar Secondary School, Blaba- Sarpallo, Mahottari, Nepal.
+On March 31st, 2007, BTF distributed uniforms and stationeries to 33 underprivileged (lower caste or Dalits, students from poor families, students from the least represented ethnic group and gender etc) students of Yog Kumar Secondary School, Blaba-Sarpallo, Mahottari, Nepal.
 BTF scholarship was provided to 44 schoolchildren in 2008.

 Scholarships were given to those students among the underprivileged, who met the following criteria at a minimum.